Re: giant list of things to do….

 Family goals:

-• Help K get her things ready for College…. (two simpler things completed this week)
+• Help K get her things ready for College…. (two major things marked off our list.)

 • Take T for driving practice